imfruitgod/yihui/content/en/2020-02-25-rstudio-conf-videos.md

 - [**Open Source Software for Data Science - J.J.
 Allaire**](https://resources.rstudio.com/rstudio-conf-2020/rstudio-open-source-software-for-data-science-j-j-allaire)

     This talk triggered some of my thoughts.
-I have always been pround of RStudio for its deep commitment to open source.
+I have always been proud of RStudio for its deep commitment to open source.
 I feel one obvious thing that people often ignore is that open source developers need to eat and live---they are also humans.
 Open source is free as in both speech and beer.
 "Free as in beer" can be a substantial challenge to open source developers to make a living, which is perhaps why we often see open source projects are side jobs of developers in their spare time.
 In 2014 (when I was still very cynical), [I wrote on Twitter](https://twitter.com/xieyihui/status/449309622025740289):

     > "THOU SHALL NOT BECOME RICH", as if GPL had said.